Story Building: Secrets of Narrative Placemaking and Design from Entertainment Architecture

 • The first session, “Telling”, focuses on how to distill a project’s emotional core into an easily communicated form, called a log line.

-• The second session, “Selling”, centers on the mechanics of pitching your project, with a focus on stakeholder analysis and leading your pitch with a compelling vision, not facts.
+• The second session, “Selling”, centers on the mechanics of pitching your project, with a focus on stakeholder analysis and leading your pitch with a compelling vision rather than facts.

-• The third session, “Gelling”, brings it all together, sharing how to sustain the telling and selling of your project’s story from groundbreaking through significant milestones, including completion, lease-up, and more.
+• The third session, “Gelling,” brings it all together by sharing how to sustain the telling and selling of your project’s story from groundbreaking through significant milestones, including completion, lease-up, and more.

 • Learn five fundamental principles of entertainment architecture.

-• Practice reframing your project into an emotionally engaging story by adapting the practices of theme park design.
+• Practice reframing your project as an emotionally engaging story by adapting theme park design practices.

-• Reframe your thinking from being investor-focused to user-focused because the user is the one who is funding your project.
+• Reframe your thinking from investor-focused to user-focused, since the user is funding your project.

-• Understand marketing data’s role in analyzing what is essential to your potential user.
+• Understand the role of marketing data in analyzing what is essential to your potential user.

 • Acquire the skills to tell distinct, memorable stories.